cihansezerozkamer/PicoVR-TUTORIAL/README.md

 # PicoVR-TUTORIAL
 To learn fundemental things in VR game developing.
 I use my pico 4 vr to test live view while on play in editor.

-BEST REGARDS FOR VALEM TUTORİALS (https://www.youtube.com/@ValemTutorials).
+BEST REGARDS FOR VALEM TUTORIALS (https://www.youtube.com/@ValemTutorials).